Contact Us Today!

 Are you considering divorce?
 Separating from a spouse can be intimidating.
 Let the compassionate team at The Hollwarth Law Firm guide you forward with one-on-one attention and personalized service.
 Attorney Christina Hollwarth is a trained mediator and litigator with years of experience in East Texas family law.
 She can help you negotiate the terms of your divorce amicably outside of court or litigate on your behalf if necessary.
 Above all, we focus on formulating a plan that is best for your family and that prioritizes your children.

-Reach out to us at 903-234-0711 to get started on your case.
+Reach out to a trusted divorce lawyer in Longview at 903-234-0711 to get started on your case.

-Contested vs. Uncontested Divorce
+Contested vs. Uncontested Divorce in Longview

-In an uncontested divorce, both spouses agree to split their property a specific way, decide on custody issues, and work out spousal and/or child support before or simultaneous to filing the suit for divorce.
+In an uncontested divorce, both spouses agree to split their property a specific way, decide on custody issues, and work out spousal and/or child support before or simultaneously to filing the suit for divorce.
 If you and your spouse are separating amicably, it can save you time and money.

 However, not all separations are simple.
-A contested divorce is one in which the spouses are in conflict on one or more issues.
+A contested divorce is one in which the spouses conflict over one or more issues.
 It may be best to settle these matters through the mediation process or in court.
 If you and your spouse are parting on poor terms or if you are both fighting for custody of your children, make sure you hire an experienced Longview divorce attorney.

 Grounds for Divorce in Texas